publiccodenet/about/activities/tool-management/planable.md

 ## Planable management

-Our Planable account is managed by the Operations Coordinator and Chief Executive.
+Our Planable account is managed by the Operations Coordinator and chief executive.

 ## Privacy and GDPR